jpuckett-di/gh-deployment-helpers/README.md

 # Deployment Log Helper - Userscript

-This userscript automatically adds a "Copy URL Log" button to GitHub Actions pages that generates deployment log messages in the format: `{time} Jeff Puckett started [deployment]({current_page_url})`
+This userscript automatically adds a "Copy URL Log" button to GitHub Actions pages that copies the current page URL as plain text and a formatted deployment log as rich HTML.

 ## Features

 - 🔘 **One-click button** - Adds a "Copy URL Log" button to the top-left corner of GitHub Actions pages
-- 📋 **Dual clipboard formats** - Copies both plain text and rich HTML formats simultaneously
+- 📋 **Dual clipboard formats** - Copies current page URL as plain text + rich HTML deployment log simultaneously
-- 🕒 **Auto timestamp** - Generates timestamp in HH:MM format (Central Time)
+- 🕒 **Auto timestamp** - Generates timestamp in HH:MM format (Central Time) for HTML format
 - 🌐 **Current page URL** - Uses the current GitHub Actions page URL automatically
 - ❌ **Removable** - Click the × to remove the button if not needed
 - ✅ **Success feedback** - Shows a green toast notification when copied